 - Total time:30 minutes

-- 1 cup white wine (optional—can be replaced with extra broth)
+- 1 cup (240ml) white wine (optional; can be replaced with additional broth)

-- 2 tablespoons butter (plus more for finishing if desired)
+- 2 tablespoons (30g) butter, plus more for finishing, if desired

-- 2 medium cloves garlic, grated on a microplane grater (about 2 teaspoons)
+- 2 medium cloves garlic, grated on a Microplane (about 2 teaspoons)

 - 2 small shallots, finely minced (about 2 tablespoons)